OVERVIEW OF ERECTILE DYSFUNCTION

-- How do I learn to do the injections and how do I figure out the dosage?
+- How do I learn to do the injections?

 - Learning how to use the injections, though intimidating, is actually quite straight-forward.
 It is important that your practitioner schedules you for several visits, both to teach you how to do the injections comfortably, and to figure out the right dosage.

 - At MAZE, this usually takes three visits.
 At the first visit you receive your first injection, to introduce you to them, and to see how you respond.
-Based on your experience, you can decide whether to continue with them, and we can begin to figure out the dosage.
-Prostalandin E1 is usually used, because it is the least likely to cause a man to have a prolonged erection (priapism).
-If you get aching you are usually switched to Bimix, which does not cause aching.
-Even if the PGE1 does not cause aching, if is not strong enough, you will likely be switched to Trimix.
+Based on your experience, you can decide whether or not you would like to continue with them.

 - At your second visit, you will receive a second injection (the dosage of which is based on your response to your first injection).
 You will also be supplied with the auto injector, and taught how to use it.
 You will be strongly encouraged to practice it (empty-no syringe) at home.

-- On your third visit, you will give yourself an injection, under our observation, and hopefully we will have figured out the right dosage and medication, based on your responses to the previous two injections.
+- On your third visit, you will give yourself an injection, under our observation.
+By then, we will have figured out the right dosage and medication, based on your responses to the previous two injections.
 You are then usually sent home with five preloaded syringes, sometimes of increasing dosages to use at home.

-- Some men need more practice and coaching, and we will work with you for as long as it takes to get you comfortable with the technique.
+- Some men need more practice and coaching than other.
+Rest assured that we will work with you for as long as it takes to get you comfortable with the technique.

 - How good will my erection be?

-- Our goal is to get you a rock-hard erection, lasting virtually as long as you want (up to two hours), which is basically better than you were when you were 18!
-If you have a problem with your trapping mechanism, this may not be possible, but is what most of our patients achieve.
-We are successful in getting about 90% of our patients, many of who have failed pills and injections at other centers, great erections.
+- Our goal is for you to achieve a great erection that can last as long as you want (up to two hours).
+If you have a problem with your trapping mechanism, this may not be possible, but it is what most of our patients achieve.
+We are successful in getting about 90% of our patients, many of whom have failed with pills and injections at other centers, great erections.